-A vibrating table is mainly used for a precast member like curbstone, concrete pavers, dewatering cover, different fences, sewer cover, etc.
+A vibrating table is mainly used for precast members like curbstone, concrete pavers, dewatering cover, different fences, sewer cover, etc.

 These are rigidly constructed steel platforms installed on steel springs & driven by electric motors.

-The concrete is poured in molds mounted on the platforms & securely clamped to the vibrating table to mold & concrete vibrate in joining.
+The concrete is poured into molds mounted on the platforms & securely clamped to the vibrating table to mold & concrete vibrate in joining.

 13. Line Level

-Line Level is one of the smaller construction tools used for checking straight horizontal level in the following mentioned works;
+Line Level is one of the smaller construction tools used for checking straight horizontal levels in the following mentioned works;

 - Plastering work

 - Tile work